Waterproof Outdoor Extension Cord: Ultimate Guide

 Overheating Concerns

-If your extension cord feels warm or hot to the touch, it’s a serious red flag.
+If your extension cord feels warm or hot to the touch, it is a serious red flag.

 • Cause: Most commonly, this is due to overloading (too many devices or high-wattage devices) or voltage drop (cord is too long or gauge is too thin for the load).
 Environmental factors like direct sunlight or being covered by insulation can also contribute.